FriendsOfTYPO3/rtehtmlarea/README.md

 and pull requests submitted.

-If you want to keep adding features, and keep HtmlArea compatible with the latest browser versions, and TYPO3 versions, feel free to contact Benni Mack.
+If you want to keep adding features, and keep HtmlArea compatible with the latest browser versions, and TYPO3 versions, feel free to contact Markus Klein (markus.klein@typo3.org).

 ### License
 The extension is published under GPL v2+, all included third-party libraries are